How to Resolve Sage 50 Keeps Crashing or Freezing?

 Performing these solutions on your Windows OS will resolve your query “Sage 50 keeps crashing”.
 Thus wait no longer, as you may even lose your company’s data.

-What to do when Sage 50 Accounts Hangs or Crashes During Check Data
+Fix When Sage 50 Accounts Hangs or Crashes During Check Data

 Follow the below tips to fix the issue during check data your Sage 50 hangs or crashes.

-Run check data within Demo Data
+Step 1: Run check data within Demo Data

 • Enter Manager in the Logon field under File > Open > Open Demo Data > then click OK.